 Either way you pay as you go.
 There is no Minifetch account setup or monthly fee.
 We do not charge for blocked pages or pages that error.

-Full API documentation can be found here.
-We also provide API docs in LLMs.txt format here.
+We also provide API docs in LLMs.txt format for your AI agents.

-For coders, the Minifetch API client has a good README for getting setup quickly in your Javascript/ Typescript project.
+For coders, the Minifetch API client on npm has a good README for getting setup quickly in your Javascript/ Typescript project.

 Not directly.
 The "Check URL" button checks robots.txt for the URL you enter, so bit.ly links will check bit.ly's rules, not the final destination page.